 I ended my day back in Inwood Hill Park and stopped at the Indian Road Café at 600 218th Street #3 (See review on TripAdvisor) a farm to table concept restaurant for dinner and a history lesson.
 First off, this restaurant is amazing.
 It is small and cozy and I was lucky to snag a table by the screen on ‘History Night’.

 Indian Road Cafe’s food is excellent

 The speaker from the Museum of Natural History, who had just given us a talk on Inwood Hill Park, was there talking about the history of the neighborhood and you would be floored by the number of adults hanging on every word.
 The gentleman discussed the history of the area with details on the amusement parks that were once here, the trolley and bridge systems and the progression of development in Inwood.
-The food was fantastic.
+The food was fantastic that evening.

 I had the Cuban Panino sandwich with an ice tea that I really enjoyed.
 The restaurant is a ‘farm to table’ concept and you can see it in the taste and freshness of the entrée.
 The pork was perfectly cooked and sandwich combination worked.
 The salad was the right amount with a light dressing.

 For dessert, I had a Blueberry Cobbler that was more of a dump cake with fresh blueberries baked inside.
 The whole meal was wonderful and the service was friendly and not rushed.
 I sat back, ate my dinner and enjoyed my lesson on the history of Inwood.
 Check out the restaurants website for other special events and I have read many reviews on their wonderful weekend brunch.